-Your shoulders support every movement you make with your arms and hands – they allow you to lift heavy objects and promote more efficient training for your other muscles as well.
+Your shoulders support every movement with your arms and hands – they allow you to lift heavy objects and promote more efficient training for your other muscles.
 Although your shoulders may look small (now), they are composed of three distinct deltoid muscles you must train to develop.

 If you train all three – middle, rear, and front deltoids, you will have one complete pair of well-developed and powerful shoulders.

 Pause, then return slowly to your starting position.
 Now repeat with the other arm.
-Never swing the weights or use momentum to control them.
-Remember to pause and hold the dumbbell at the peak (top) point for a second before lowering that arm.
+Again, never swing the weights or use momentum to control them.
+Instead, pause and hold the dumbbell at the peak (top) point for a second before lowering that arm.

 You should feel as though you are spreading your wings.
 This exercise is challenging, so start with lower weights until you understand and are comfortable with the movement.
 You should feel this exercise at the back of your shoulders (your rear deltoids) above your shoulder blades.

-Perform each of these exercises for three sets, each of 6 to 12 reps.
-Set your goal and choose a heavyweight that you barely make the last rep to build muscle efficiently.
+Perform these exercises for three sets, each of 6 to 12 reps.
+Set your goal and choose a heavyweight you barely make the last rep to build muscle efficiently.

 The last word on building massive shoulders with three exercises